 Where Is Brian Hooker Now?

-Brian Hooker remains in custody at a police station in Freeport, Grand Bahama.
-His attorney, Terrel Butler, requested medical attention for him, claiming he injured his knee during his arrest.
-According to Butler, authorities escorted Hooker to his boat in handcuffs to conduct a search in “choppy” waters and he lost his footing and fell overboard.
+Butler had also previously requested medical attention for Hooker, claiming he had injured his knee during his arrest.
+Authorities allegedly escorted Hooker to his boat in handcuffs to conduct a search in “choppy” waters and he lost his footing and fell overboard.
 Police immediately rescued him, but Hooker reportedly sustained a visible injury to his knee.

 Check back with Biography.com for additional updates on the case.